Victoria Park, Tower Hamlets: The People's Park

 The bathing pond at Victoria Park (2005).
 Unused for bathing since the 1930s, it is now popular with anglers.

-In the latter half of the 19th Century, Victoria Park became an essential amenity for the working classes of the East End.
+In the latter half of the 19th century, Victoria Park became an essential amenity for the working classes of the East End.
 For some East End children in the 1880s, this may have been the only large stretch of uninterrupted greenery they ever encountered.
 Facilities like the Bathing Pond (picture right) —later superseded by the park lido—would have introduced many to swimming in an era when many public baths (like that at Shacklewell) were still simply communal washing facilities.

-Victoria Park's reputation as the 'People's Park' grew as it became a centre for political meetings and rallies, perhaps exceeding in importance than the more well-known Hyde Park in this regard.
-The park occupies much of the space between Tower Hamlets — experiencing poverty in the 19th century and with a tradition of socialist and revolutionary agitation — and Hackney, more genteel, but heir to a legacy of religious dissent and non-conformism that led to its own brand of reformism.
+Victoria Park's reputation as the 'People's Park' grew.
+It became a centre for political meetings and rallies.
+The park occupies much of the space between Tower Hamlets, an area that experienced much poverty in the 19th century and with a tradition of socialist and revolutionary agitation, and Hackney, a more genteel part of the city, but heir to a legacy of religious dissent and non-conformism that led to its own brand of reformism.
 So there was a lot of activity at Speaker's Corners.

 Although anyone could set up their own soapbox, the biggest crowds were usually drawn to 'star' socialist speakers such as William Morris and Annie Besant.

 Grade II* listed drinking fountain in Victoria Park (2016), erected by Baroness Angela Burdett-Coutts in 1862.

 This description by J. H. Rosney, correspondent for Harper's Magazine (February 1888) evokes a scene: